sebafelis/DotNetColorParser/README.md

 var color = ColorParser.Parse(stringWithColor);
 ```

-In that case method try parse string using all notations added to `ColorParser.DefaultProvider` collection.
-This object by default contains all standard color notations.
+In that case method parse string using all notations added to `ColorParser.DefaultProvider` collection.
+This object by default contains all build in color notations.

 #### Specify color notation only

-If you wont to parser only one specify notation then you can write:
+If you wont to parser support only one specify notation then you can write:

 ```c#
 string stringWithColor = "#ff008080";